Cross Canadian Ragweed: Notable appearances

 The band frequently played with other stars of the Red Dirt and Texas Music scene including Stoney Larue, Jason Boland & The Stragglers, Micky & The Motorcars, Reckless Kelly, (Canada's brother-in-law) Wade Bowen, No Justice, Johnny Cooper, Seth James, and Brandon Rhyder.
 The band played with country music star Dierks Bentley numerous times.
 Bentley referenced the band in his song "Free and Easy (Down the Road I Go)", singing that "Ragweed's rockin' on the radio".

 Ragweed has toured and/or played with rock and alternative acts Ted Nugent, Lynyrd Skynyrd, Jonny Lang, ZZ Top, Sammy Hagar, The Black Crowes, Old 97's, Son Volt, John Fogerty, and Jonathan Tyler and The Northern Lights.

 "Cry Lonely" is a playable track in Rock Band Country Track Pack.

 The song "Boys from Oklahoma" plays as the credits roll in the movie Leaves of Grass starring Edward Norton and Susan Sarandon.
-The film is a Stoner Comedy set in Oklahoma.

 "Anywhere But Here" is played during the Season 2 Episode 6 of the NBC television series Grimm.